danieljwait/e2ee-messenger/Writeup/README.md

 **Line 29 to 30** – Lastly, all the new information to make the user’s account must be sent to the server.
 Even though this will be transmitted over an insecure channel, all the sensitive information has been either hashed or encrypted.
 Although, man-in-the-middle attacks are (very much) possible at this point, addressing this vulnerability is beyond the scope of this program so will have to remain in the program.

+## Usability Features

+**Descriptive input fields**

+To help aid the user in using the login screen, I will have descriptive labels on all the input boxes.
+These will be non-intrusive as to not get in the way for users who do not need them, but still visible enough so that it's clear as to which input box they describe.
+Also, highlighted labels will be added when an incorrect username or password is entered to give feedback to the user as to which fields they need to amend and, in the case of account creation, how.

+**Pop-up error dialogues**

+In the event of an error, the program will display an error dialogue to the user to tell them what has happened.
+If these were not shown to the user the program would just freeze, causing the user to not know what is going on.
+I will also play an error tone when this box appears to audibly inform the user that something has gone wrong.
+This box will most likely only have buttons to close the program or restart the program as the error would have to be irrecoverable for an error dialogue to be needed.

+**Intuitive navigation**

+To simplify the navigation, the main program will all be displayed in one window (login screen and error dialogues are the exception) where the user can choose which user to send a message using the tabs.
+This was determined during 1.3.1 Interview with Ethan Sandy in response to seeing the navigation style in the research of Discord.
+Since this style is common in many programs, the user will likely find it very natural and intuitive to use.
+Limiting the program to only one window also reduces the risk of users who do not use computer programs often getting “lost” or being confused by the child-parent relationship of pop-out windows (the alternative navigation method proposed to the stakeholder during the interview).

+**Conversation view**

+Quickly identifying the sender of a message is crucial to messaging apps.
+From 1.3.1 Interview with Ethan Sandy, it was decided that this will be achieved by using a similar conversation view to that found on Discord: all messages are left-aligned in the format \[time\]\[user\]\[message\].
+This will help the users in three ways.
+Firstly, the timestamps on the left mean that finding messages from a certain time can be done by quickly scanning down the left column.
+Secondly, having the username displayed for each message means that the sender of the messages can be quickly identified.
+Lastly, the username can be padded with whitespace to ensure that all messages begin at the same point to improve readability for the user; this has the added benefit that in situations where the two users talking have different username lengths time to determine the sender will be reduced due to the visible difference.

 # Development

 # Evaluation